Blueprint Digital NHS WalesThe DiagnosisL11: Captured Governance·Cluster B

 Causal loop diagram for L11: Captured Governance

 What is captured governance at DHCW?
 It is the active degradation of oversight — not hiding from scrutiny, but disabling it.
 Eighteen consecutive months of zero corrective actions from the Performance and Delivery Committee.
 Audit Wales declared 'good governance, stable and cohesive board' four months before Level 3 escalation.
-Welsh Government's GDS director — DHCW's principal technical counterweight in WG — was driven out and has not been replaced.
 The independent digital expert appointed under the Level 3 framework has never been publicly identified.
 Twelve months of Level 3 produced no de-escalation and no consequences; in 2026 DHCW was escalated further to Level 4 Targeted Intervention.

 Suppressing internal feedback is one thing.
 Blocking external information is another.
 L11 is something else entirely: actively degrading the oversight function itself.